-Get your s'mores ready because the Forest Preserve District's new "No Gear, No Problem" camping gear rental program begins Monday, June 10.
+Get your s'mores ready because the Forest Preserve District's has launched a "No Gear, No Problem" camping gear rental program.

 Campers who want to sleep under the stars will be able to rent all of the equipment they need from the Forest Preserve District.

 The program is intended to entice people to the Forest Preserve's camping program and campsites by providing equipment, tips, and safe camping close to home, said Lynn Kurczewski, the Forest Preserve’s director of visitor services.